lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 to the default value for byte aligned layer 2.
 A value of 1 will indicate that there is no alignment and no need for padding.
 * maximum-packet-size: defines the maximum size of a uncompressed datagram.
 By default, the value is set to 1280 bytes.

-They are defined as unsigned integer, see {{annexA}}.
+They are defined as unsigned integers, see {{annexA}}.

 # Rule definition

-A rule is idenfied by a unique rule identifier (rule ID) comprising both a Rule ID value and a Rule ID length.
+A rule is identified by a unique rule identifier (rule ID) comprising both a Rule ID value and a Rule ID length.
 The YANG grouping rule-id-type defines the structure used to represent a rule ID.
 A length of 0 is allowed to represent an implicit rule.

 Three natures of rules are defined in {{RFC8724}}:

 * Compression: a compression rule is associated with the rule ID.
-* No compression: this identifies the default rule used to send a packet in extenso when no compression rule was found (see {{RFC8724}} section 6).
+* No compression: this identifies the default rule used to send a packet integrally when no compression rule was found (see {{RFC8724}} section 6).
 * Fragmentation: fragmentation parameters are associated with the rule ID.
 Fragmentation is optional and feature "fragmentation" should be set.

 The YANG data model introduces repectively these three identities :